cass1618/brainaide/notes/plan-of-the-day.md

 Monday July 19
 ## API call was working before.
 Now I need to figure out how to call the function from App Control.

+Form for entering URL
+url value is collected from form api call is made using the url html file is returned file is added to firestore